-QR codes aren't making a comeback or a revival; they have never gone anywhere and won't be going anywhere anytime soon.
+QR codes aren't making a comeback or a revival; they have never gone anywhere and won't be anytime soon.
 In fact, consumers are diving into more than just contactless payments and services, and start seeing tremendous benefits of incorporating QR codes in marketing campaigns.
-The need for QR codes is on the rise as saving plastic on credit cards and packaging is becoming more popular.
+QR code popularity is also on the rise because saving plastic on credit cards, paper for brochures, and packaging on products is more eco-friendly.
 Sustainability, transparency, traceability, and environmentally friendly products and lifestyles have begun to dominate what consumers buy and in turn have shifted society towards searching for sustainable companies with more environmentally friendly packaging, transparent values, and sustainable marketing strategies altogether.
-QR codes are playing a big role in the movement of materials and supply chain transparency in a sustainable way.
-Not only is the supply chain industry benefiting from this staying technology, but all types of industries have begun to try it out and with great responses from consumers.
+QR code technology is playing a big role in the movement of materials and supply chain transparency in a sustainable way as well.
+Not only is the supply chain industry benefiting from QR code technology, but all types of industries have begun to try it out and with great responses from consumers.

 If you're wondering why you should implement QR codes into your marketing strategy, here are 5 reasons consumers just won't stop scanning QR codes.
 Consumers choose transparency over vagueness, environmentally friendly brands over toxic ones, and convenience over struggle.

 According to Oberlo.com, "66% of consumers think transparency is one of the most attractive qualities in a brand."
 Any great company wants to make the customers' lives easier and scanning a QR code makes their uncertainty about brands and products go away without having to overdo the packaging and maintain expensive marketing campaigns in the media such as on television commercials.